 Philadelphia: University of Pennsylvania Press, 2014.

 The People’s Network tells the story of the telephone in the United States and Canada before the triumph of the Bell System: the rise and fall of an independent telephone movement and its forgotten struggle for a more democratic communications regime.
 It’s the prehistory of the fight to save net neutrality, with useful lessons for the communications revolutions of our own time.

-With Timothy Compeau: “Tecumseh Lies Here: Goals and Challenges for a Pervasive History Game in Progress,” in Kevin Kee, ed., Pastplay: Teaching and Learning History with Technology, University of Michigan Press, 2014.
+“Tecumseh Lies Here: Goals and Challenges for a Pervasive History Game in Progress.”
+In Pastplay: Teaching and Learning History with Technology, edited by Kevin Kee, 87-108.
+Ann Arbor: University of Michigan Press, 2014.
+With Timothy Compeau.

-With Devon Elliott and William J. Turkel: “New Old Things: Fabrication, Physical Computing, and Experiment in Historical Practice,” Canadian Journal of Communication 37:1 (2012), 121-128.
+“New Old Things: Fabrication, Physical Computing, and Experiment in Historical Practice,” Canadian Journal of Communication 37 (2012): 121-128.
+With Devon Elliott and William J. Turkel.

 “Towards a Transnational Political History of North America: The View from Canada,” Nuevo Mundo / Mundos Nuevos (2010).